 Karate Classes In Westminster

-Seeking a karate teacher or karate instructional classes in Westminster ?
+Seeking a karate teacher or karate classes in Westminster ?

-Karate may perhaps be thought of as a weapon free way of self defence.
-It comprises dynamic offensive and defensive strategies making use of every part of the body to their highest possible advantage.
-Regarded as empty handed martial art which has been made to defend against armed opponents.
+Karate may perhaps be defined as a weapon-less method of self defence.
+It consists of dynamic offensive and defensive strategies making use of every part of the body to their maximum advantage.
+Regarded as empty handed martial art which has been made to fend off armed adversaries.

 Karate Classes In Westminster